 For further information, the Postgraduate candidates should contact directly the Faculty or School of their choice.

-Due to the increasing emphasis that has been placed in informing the students and pre diploma undergraduates of the Postgraduate Studies Programmes at Aristotle University, the Studies Department has made available information pertaining to studies in Greece and abroad.
-The students who are interested in further information on Postgraduate Studies at Aristotle University can visit the Studies Department that is located in the Karatheodoridi’s building.
+Due to the increasing emphasis that has been placed in informing the students and pre diploma undergraduates of the Postgraduate Studies Programmes at Aristotle University, the Department of Studies has made available information pertaining to studies in Greece and abroad.
+The students who are interested in further information on Postgraduate Studies at Aristotle University can visit the Department of Studies, that is located in the Karatheodoridi’s Building.

 School of Modern Greek Language